 It could be tough or even painful at times to think about and focus on your foes…

-If you find it very tough, stop equanimity meditation practice for a while and then resume it, again.
-If you still find it tough to focus on a particular person even after pausing for a while, continue the meditation by focussing on some other person.
+If you find it very tough, stop equanimity mindfulness practice for a while and then resume it, again.
+If you still find it tough to focus on a particular person even after pausing for a while, continue this mindfulness by focussing on some other person.